drakealexander/pyfun/badgers/README.md

 > Concepts: Addition Operator, `+`, Augmented Assignment, `+=`

-Between us, computers are, as Lord Gabe Newel (of Valve) says, “possibly the stupidest thing in the entire universe.”
+Computers are, as Lord Gabe Newel (of Valve) says, “possibly the stupidest thing in the entire universe.”

 [![](/assets/gabe-stupidest.png)](https://youtu.be/dU1xS07N-FA?t=9m30s)